Compiled by D. A. Sharpe

 Abraham Lincoln was born February 12, 1809 on Sinking Spring Farm near Hodgenville, Kentucky.
 He lived till assassinated by actor John Wilkes Booth, a Confederate sympathizer on April 14, 1865 at Ford’s Theatre in Washington, D.C.
 He died April 15, the following day, at the Petersen House, Washington, D.C

 Abraham Lincoln was the 16th President of the United States.
-He is my 33rd cousin.
+He is my 33rd cousin, twice removed.
 Our ancestors in common are Eystein Glumra Ivarsson and Aseda Rognvaldsdatter.
 They are ninth century Vikings of Norway who are Lincoln's 30th great grandparents and my 32nd great grandparents.
 Viewed another way, Abraham Lincoln is the 8th cousin, six times removed of the husband of the stepdaughter of my 6th great grand uncle, Danette Abney.

 President Lincoln is the thirteenth cousin, six times removed to President George Washington.
 Lincoln is the 19th cousin, six times removed to my son-in-law, Steven O. Westmoreland.
 Lincoln is a 33rd cousin, once removed, to Steve's wife (our daughter), Tiffany Lenn Sharpe Westmoreland.
 Tiffany and Steven are 34th cousins, four times removed to each other.
 I’m presuming that is not too close of family relation to be a marriage problem!